 Method #2: Holding the Log While Cutting

-If you opt to hold the wood manually when cutting lengthwise with a chainsaw, you must wear proper protective equipment to avoid undesirable accidents.
-You can also hold the logs properly by using sledge hammer or claw bar, which we’ll discuss further below.
+If you opt to hold the wood manually when cutting lengthwise with a chainsaw, you must wear proper protective equipment to avoid untoward accidents.
+You can also hold the logs properly by using sledge hammer or claw bar, which I’ll discuss further below.

 Method #3: Cutting Large Logs Lengthwise